Kranthikiran92/DataAnalytics-Internship/Task5/README.md

 Customer segments have different purchasing behaviors

-📊 Dashboard
+-->📊 Dashboard

 (Add your Power BI screenshots here)

-🔬 Statistical Analysis
+-->🔬 Statistical Analysis

 T-statistic: 73.04

----->Conclusion
+---->Conclusion:

 This project demonstrates how data analytics can help businesses make data-driven decisions to improve profitability and operational efficiency.